lucasfloriani/refilter/README.md

 # refilter
-Lib to simplify and abstract query filter in structs e.g. where
+Lib to simplify and abstract query filter in structs with reflection e.g. where